At no extra cost to you, College Raptor may earn a commission for purchases using our links. Learn more.

 - Febreeze AIR Freshener Heavy Duty Crisp Clean (3 Count)

 Keep a spare phone charger in your backpack, especially if you’re on your phone 24/7.
-You can plug-in in the library, in class, or while you’re grabbing a bite to eat, then by the time you’re ready to move on to the next place you’ll be fully charged!
+You can plug-in in the library, in class, or while you’re grabbing a bite to eat.
+Then by the time you’re ready to move on to the next place you’ll be fully charged!
+You might also consider getting an extra-long charger to make your phone more accessible to different outlets.

 If you have a roomie, chances are pretty good that your sleeping habits won’t be exactly the same.
 On nights that you aren’t feeling the library and would rather study in your room, you’re going to need a book light.
 Don’t be that person who demands to have the overhead light on while your roommate is trying to get their beauty rest.